This section of the Final Questions and Answers complies with Canadian Organic Standards 2026 #

 Contamination – Accidental #

-What are the effects regarding certification, of an unintentional spill of plastic pellets onto an organic field or contamination by pesticide applied in a government-sponsored pest control program?
+What are the effects regarding certification, of an unintentional spill of plastic pellets onto an organic field or contamination by a pesticide applied in a government-sponsored pest control program?
 (67, 69)

 GE seeds in an organic field #